jumzzz/fast-safe/ch4_ownership/README.md

 **The Main Answer:**
 - `Vec<T>` index returns a reference.
 Therefore, you cannot force a move.
 And since `=` implies moving or `Copy` if it has a `Copy` trait, hence you cannot move it.
+- Hence, you cannot move a Borrowed value.